 East Coast Volunteer Service Day 2016

 On September 25, 2016, more than 50 members from the World Mission Society Church of God in Philadelphia gathered in Leigh Valley to support the Leukemia & Lymphoma Society’s Light the Night Walk.
-Not only does it raise awareness but the walk also helps to raise fund for research.
+Not only does it raise awareness but the walk also helps to raise funds for research.
 The hope is to help find cures and ensure access to treatments for all blood cancer patients.
 In the United States alone, approximately 171,550 people are expected to be diagnosed with leukemia, lymphoma or myeloma in 2016.

 To support the cause, Church of God members woke up early in the morning to volunteer at the Light the Night Walk.
 Volunteers started their day by setting up tents, banners, basket raffles, and stations for merchandise, food and beverages.
 Volunteers also played many different roles throughout the day.
 Some welcomed and guided participants.
 Meanwhile, others took care of the children’s zone, entertaining and putting smiles on the children’s faces.